insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 }
 ```
 It just checks which enclave `base_addr` is in its ELRANGE (`BASEADDR` ~ `BASEADDR+SIZE`).
+-->

+#### 2-1.
+How a free EPC page is selected?

-And, which EPC page is actually allocated?
+Which EPC page is actually allocated?

 Simulation implementation might be different from hardware implementation.
 In simulation mode, `ECREATE` allocates all EPC pages via `mmap()`.